mobess12/Hackathon1/README.md

 ## Analysis techniques used
 * researching and using the standard key metrics for an online retail industry, this helped reach my objectives and gain a better understanding on the dataset.

 * I structured the analysis around what a common retail industry would want to look at.
 Therefore giving me a basis of some sort of structure to go by, sales, products, customers etc.

 * The dataset was not complicated, however within the description column, I noticed values such as "?" "lost" "damaged" "faulty".
 Ideally i wanted to remove these items but, it proved that there was alot of them.
 It was left in the dataset, however I checked the quantity on a small proportion of these on excel and they were 0 or below.

 * Co-pilot helped with some bits of code where its suggesting lines of code or speeding up code writing with assumptions that i deemed correct to use.

-* ChatGPT was used for understanding of bits of code, particularly with plotly
+* ChatGPT was used for understanding of bits of code, particularly with plotly.

 * *StackedOverFlow and Youtube was also used for code understanding and helped with code.

 ## Ethical considerations